 Phase 3 clinical studies that included more than 1,500 patients ages 40 and older who received

 roflumilast.
 Those treated had a history of COPD associated with chronic bronchitis and had

-experienced an exacerbation of the disease during the 12 months prior to
+experienced an exacerbation of the disease during the 12 months prior to beginning treatment.

-The FDA approved roflumilast with a medication guide informing patients of the potential risks of mental health
+roflumilast with a medication guide informing patients of the potential risks of mental health

-problems, including changes in mood, thinking, or behavior, as
+problems, including changes in mood, thinking, or behavior, as well as unexplained weight loss.

-Roflumilast should not be used to treat sudden breathing problems (acute bronchospam), and is not recommended for people
+be used to treat sudden breathing problems (acute bronchospam), and is not recommended for people

 younger than 18 years.
 The most common side effects reported by those receiving roflumilast included

 diarrhea, nausea, headache, insomnia, back pain, decreased appetite, and dizziness.

 marketed by St. Louis-based Forest Pharmaceuticals, a subsidiary of Forest Laboratories.